The best flea market in New York

 2. Brooklyn Flea

 Arguably the most famous flea market in New York, Brooklyn Flea has earned a cult following.
-Held in scenic locations like the Dumbo Archway or Williamsburg waterfront, this market brings together dozens of vendors offering everything from retro cameras to artisan soap.
+Held in picturesque sites like Williamsburg waterfront or the Dumbo Archway, this market brings together hundreds of sellers with anything from handcrafted soap to vintage cameras.

 3. Grand Bazaar NYC

-Grand Bazaar is NYC’s largest and oldest weekly market, operating every Sunday.
+Operating every Sunday, Grand Bazaar is NYC’s biggest and most historic weekly market..
 It’s a mix of indoor and outdoor spaces, and many of the proceeds go to local public schools.

 You’ll find handmade jewelry, original artworks, retro home décor, and even upcycled fashion.